wy15/dotfiles/README.md

 # dotfiles

-Fork from Sebastian Dahlgren, thks very much for her work!
+Fork from Sebastian Dahlgren, thks very much for his work!

 Fit my ENV, neovim, and other.